-Of course, international investing comes with certain challenges and risks—but so do domestic stocks.
+To be sure, international investing comes with certain challenges and risks.
+Apart from the market risk, you also assume currency risk, geopolitical risk, and legal risks.
+The U.S.-China standoff and the crash in DiDi Global stocks only exemplify the risk of investing in international stocks.
 Here are a handful of ways to invest in foreign stocks from the comfort of the web.

 How to buy foreign stocks on Robinhood

-You can't trade select securities on the OTC markets (though they do trade some, like Panasonic).
+You can't trade select securities on the OTC markets (although they do trade some, like Panasonic).
 Preferred stocks and foreign-domiciled stocks are also off limits.
-Most likely, Robinhood sets this up to mitigate risk for general public users, who aren't always investment experts.
+Most likely, Robinhood sets this up to mitigate risk for general public users who aren't always investment experts.

 How to invest in foreign stocks using ETFs

-- Invesco BLDRS Emerging Markets 50 ADR (ADRE)
+- the Invesco BLDRS Emerging Markets 50 ADR (ADRE)